wmjordan/Codist/README.md

   To configure the comment tags, click the *Tags* tab, in the *Comment* sub-section of the *Syntax Highlight* section, where you can add, remove or modify comment tags.

   ![Comment syntax highlight](doc/comment-tagger-options.png)

+  To disable comment tagger, uncheck the check box of _Comment Tagger_ on the _Syntax Highlight_ option page.

 * The syntax style of comments or C# XML Documentations could be changed too.
 You can make them semitrasparent to stand behind usual code lines by changing the *Opacity* or the *Font size* value of the corresponding syntax parts.